armadaproject/armada/docs/design/database_interfaces.md

 The existing configurations can then be tweaked to use the new generic `DatabaseConfig` interface instead of hardcoding `PostgresConfig`

-    type ArmadaConfig struct {
+    type LookoutConfiguration struct {
-        ...
-        Postgres 		 PostgresConfig // this can be replace now PulsarDedupStore DatabaseConfig // new property
+        Postgres    PostgresConfig // this can be replaced with the new Database property Database    DatabaseConfig // new property
     }